MicrosoftDocs/power-automate-docs/articles/desktop-flows/images.md

 Select **Add a new folder** and specify a name to create a folder in Images.
 Sort images into folders by capturing images while the specific folder is open.
 Navigate back by clicking on **Home**.

+To remove all the images that aren't used in any action, select the dots icon next to the **Capture image** option and then select **Remove unused images**.

 To rename or delete images or folders, right-click on an item and select the appropriate function.
 Select the image thumbnail to open and view it.

 ![rename delete images](\media\images\rename-delete-images.png)